Operation: Mechagon Workshop M+ guide — The War Within Patch 11.1.7

 Mechagon Workshop achievements

 This dungeon has only one related achievement – the Keystone Hero: Operation: Mechagon – Workshop, which requires you to complete Operation: Mechagon – Workshop at Mythic Level 10 or higher, within the time limit.
+Completing this achievement will grant you a teleport to the entrance.

 Conclusion